| | The disease cycle | Clubroot symptoms on canola and mustard | Prevention and management of clubroot in canola and mustard

 Clubroot galls are a nutrient sink, so they tie up nutrients, and severely infected roots of canola cannot transport sufficient water and nutrients for aboveground plant parts.
 Symptoms will vary depending on the growth stage of the crop when infection occurs.
 Early infection at the seedling stage can result in wilting, stunting and yellowing of canola plants in the late rosette to early podding stage.

-Such symptoms may be wrongly attributed to heat stress during periods with high temperatures or to other diseases such as blackleg or fusarium wilt.
-In such cases, proper diagnosis includes digging up wilted plants to check for gall formation on roots (see Figures 2, 3 and 4).
+Such symptoms may be wrongly attributed to heat stress during periods with high temperatures or to other diseases such as blackleg or Fusarium wilt.
+In such cases, proper diagnosis includes digging up wilted plants to check for gall formation on roots.

-Infection that occurs at later crop stages may not show plant wilting, stunting or yellowing.
-However, infected plants will ripen prematurely and seeds will shrivel.
+Infection that occurs at later stages may not show plant wilting, stunting or yellowing.
+However, infected plants will ripen prematurely, and seeds will shrivel.
 Thus, yield and quality (oil content) are reduced.

-Swedish researchers found that infestations nearing 100 per cent affected plants caused about 50 per cent yield loss, while infestations of 10 to 20 per cent led to 5 to 10 per cent yield loss.
-This result is similar to sclerotinia stem rot infection in canola in which, as a general rule of thumb, the yield loss estimate is half of the percentage of infected stems.
-This comparison is a reasonable one since both diseases restrict the flow of water and nutrients to developing seeds.
+Swedish researchers found that infestations nearing100 per cent-affected plants caused about 50 per centyield loss, while infestations of 10 to 20 per cent led to5 to 10 per cent yield loss.
+This result is similar to sclerotinia stem rot infection in canola, where a general rule of thumb yield loss estimate is half of the percentage of infected stems.
+This is a reasonable comparison since both diseases restrict the flow of water and nutrients to developing seeds.

-Patches of prematurely ripening canola due to clubroot infection (Figure 5) could be confused with other diseases such as sclerotinia, blackleg and fusarium wilt.
+Patches of prematurely ripening canola due to clubroot infection (Figure 5) could be confused with other diseases such as sclerotinia, blackleg and Fusarium wilt.
 In such cases, proper diagnosis should include digging up affected plants to check for gall formation on roots.
+Swathing is an excellent opportunity to spot clubroot infestations.

 Figure 5.
 Patchy, premature ripening.